Definition: spatially inhomogeneous transparent structures for guiding light

 The trade-offs between different fabrication techniques can be complicated.
 They can involve aspects such as cost, flexibility and reproducibility of manufacturing, propagation losses, possible side effects on the material (e.g. via heating or indiffused materials), optimum mode size and symmetry for coupling to other waveguides, etc.

-For waveguides with large extensions, ray optics are often used for describing the propagation of injected light.
+For waveguides with large extensions, geometrical optics are often used for describing the propagation of injected light.
 Such a description, however, becomes invalid when interference effects occur, and this is particularly the case for very small waveguide dimensions.
 In that case, a wave description of the light is required – normally on the basis of Maxwell's equations, often simplified with approximating assumptions.

 It is common to consider the field distribution for a given optical frequency and polarization in a plane perpendicular to the propagation direction.
 Of special interest are those distributions which do not change during propagation, apart from a common phase change.
 Such field distributions are associated with so-called waveguide modes.
 As an example, Figure 2 shows the guided modes of a multimode fiber.
 Each mode has a so-called propagation constant, the imaginary part of which quantifies the phase delay per unit propagation distance.
 A fiber also has a large number of unguided modes (cladding modes), which are not restricted to the vicinity of the fiber core.

-Any initial field distribution, which may be generated at the beginning of the waveguide, can be decomposed into a linear combination of the field distributions of the guided waveguide modes, plus some function which can not be expressed as such a combination.
+Any initial field distribution, which may describe light injected at the beginning of the waveguide, can be decomposed into a linear combination of the field distributions of the guided waveguide modes, plus some function which can not be expressed as such a combination.
 The latter part corresponds to light which can not be guided.
 Depending on the type of waveguide, the not guided light may propagate in the cladding or may be reflected.
 The propagation of the guided part is easily calculated, using a linear combination of the waveguide modes with local expansion coefficients calculated from the propagation constants of the modes.

 A waveguide with a small transverse spatial extension and/or a small refractive index difference (small numerical aperture) may be able to guide only a single transverse mode (for a given optical frequency and polarization) and no higher-order modes; it is then called a single-mode waveguide (→ single-mode fibers).
 The field distribution after a certain propagation distance then always resembles the constant mode field distribution, independent of the initial field distribution, provided that the unguided modes have been lost (e.g. in the cladding).
 Multimode waveguides are those supporting several or even many guided modes (sometimes many thousands).